zkavtaskin/Lead-Time-Driven-Delivery-Simulation/Article/readme.md

 This is not to say that there is no standard work in knowledge work world.
 Implementations consultants that are setting up a product for a customer are doing some standard work.
 Software engineers that are re-using components and connecting them to a different data source are doing some standard work.
 However the problem is that companies want innovation and product differentiation.
 Unfortunately this work falls in to craft production which is unique and not easily repeatable which makes it slower and less predictable.

 Standard work in knowledge work can be automated fairly easily thus leaving us once again with craft production work.
-For foreseeable future there will remain standard work that people will need to perform.
+Having said that, for foreseeable future there will always be some standard work that people will need to perform.
 This is because it is cheaper to have people do it or it is customer friendlier.
 This is where existing Lean Manufacturing techniques can be applied literally.

 The rest of the article focuses on craft production type of work only, we will see how by focusing on Lead and Cycle Time it is possible to make work more predictable, faster and more enjoyable for everyone involved.

 ### What makes up craft production

-Craft production delivery predictability is exacerbated by the fact that **people** are working on the actual work.
+It might sound strange but Craft production delivery predictability is exacerbated by the fact that **people** are working on the actual work.
 Stakeholders in organisations forget that employee A and employee B might deliver work at very different speed due to their different characteristics and experience.
-Also work it self might have different properties that were not considered until development has started.
-Here are the factors that impact productivity:
+Here are factors that impact knowledge work productivity:

 ![](img/tasktime.jpeg)